 The American Colony

-The American Colony is an oasis of tranquillity from the hustle and bustle of Jersualem's busy streets.
-Set in a pretty building with relaxing gardens, the hotel is a short 15 minute walk from the Damascus gate of the Old City.
+The American Colony is an oasis of tranquility from the hustle and bustle of Jerusalem's busy streets.
+Set in a pretty building with relaxing gardens, the hotel is a short 15-minute walk from the Damascus Gate of the Old City.
 Originally built during for a wealthy Turkish landowner in the Ottoman period, the hotel was sold to a group of American Christians who moved to Jerusalem, who by the end of the 19th century numbered 150 and were known locally as 'The American Colony'.
 Rooms here are bright and airy, and the public areas exude an aura of calm.